cpyarger/Home-Assistant-Addons/README.md

 # RTLAMR to Home Assistant API Bridge hass.io addon
 A hass.io addon for a software defined radio tuned to listen for Utility Meter RF transmissions and republish the data via Home Assistant's API

-This hassio addon is based on  JDeath's (RTLAMR2MQTT)(https://github.com/jdeath/RTLAMR2MQQT/tree/master/RTLAMR2MQQT) addon
+This hassio addon is based on  JDeath's [RTLAMR2MQTT](https://github.com/jdeath/RTLAMR2MQQT/tree/master/RTLAMR2MQQT) addon

-Which is based on biochemguy's (non-docker) setup: https://community.home-assistant.io/t/get-your-smart-electric-water-and-gas-meter-scm-readings-into-home-assistant-with-a-rtl-sdr
+Which is based on biochemguy's [(non-docker) setup](https://community.home-assistant.io/t/get-your-smart-electric-water-and-gas-meter-scm-readings-into-home-assistant-with-a-rtl-sdr)
-This hass.io addon is based on James Fry' project here: https://github.com/james-fry/hassio-addons/tree/master/rtl4332mqtt which was based on Chris Kacerguis' project here: https://github.com/chriskacerguis/honeywell2mqtt, which is in turn based on Marco Verleun's rtl2mqtt image here: https://github.com/roflmao/rtl2mqtt
+This hass.io addon is based on James Fry' [project here](https://github.com/james-fry/hassio-addons/tree/master/rtl4332mqtt) which was based on Chris Kacerguis' [project here](https://github.com/chriskacerguis/honeywell2mqtt) which is in turn based on Marco Verleun's [rtl2mqtt image here](https://github.com/roflmao/rtl2mqtt)

 ## Usage

 1) Install the addon.
 Do this by either:
- - downloading this repository and adding in a folder under /addons/ (eg. /addons/rtlamr2ha)
+    - Downloading this repository and adding in a folder under /addons/ (eg. /addons/rtlamr2ha)
- - adding this respository to the Add-on Store
+    - Adding this respository to the Add-on Store

-2) Use addon configuration to configure:
+2) Use the addon configuration page to setup:
     - host (Do not add port number here)
-- port
+    - port (home assistant port)
     - token (Long Lived Access Token)
     - msgType (RTLAMR Message type; see below)
-- ids
+    - ids (IDs of the sensors you want to watch)

 3) Start the addon